MarcvdSluys/LIGO-Virgo-notes/GstLAL/gstlal-summary-nikhef.md

 singularity exec -B $PWD $GSTLAL_IMG gstlal_inspiral_workflow init -c config.yml  # Create Makefile - Nikhef

-proxy-x509-create  # Will ask for your LIGO albert.einstein password
+proxy-x509-create  # Will ask for your LIGO albert.einstein password and create x509_proxy

 # export GSTLAL_FIR_WHITEN=0  # Set to 0 or 1 - if not done in your ~/.bashrc